And you said a country can't have one city...

 - Monaco and Singapore are Real Life examples, while the Vatican takes it Up to Eleven by being an enclave within the city of Rome.
 That makes this trope Truth in Television.

 - The Italian peninsula also has San Marino, made notable by being the last survivor of Italy's ancient city states and the oldest surviving sovereign state in the world (as the continuation of a monastic community traditionally founded on September 3, 301), with the oldest republican constitution still in effect (ratified in 1600, beating the runner-up, the US Constitution, by 189 years)

 - Similarly, Hong Kong and Macau are not exactly states, but they're self-governed enough to be considered as such.

-- The Italian city-states, despite their name, actually subverted this save at perhaps their very beginnings.
-Most were the size of small countries, incorporating numerous surrounding settlements and townships (which often started out as Lands of One City themselves).
-They were only city-states to the extent that power was concentrated in the hands of the eponymous cities, such as Florence and Venice.
+- In spite of their name, Ancient Greek city-states incorporated numerous surrounding settlements and townships.
+They were only city-states to the extent that power was concentrated in the hands of the eponymous cities, such as would also be the case with medieval and renaissance Italian city-states like Florence and Venice.